 The light bulbs in your RV can be the replaced with a standard 100-watt bulb you buy in big stores, or you may have specifically-sized light bulbs fit for your RV.
 If your RV accessories aren’t easy to find in most stores, you need to have a stock of the ones you commonly use.
 With your own supply at hand, you can easily replace burned out bulbs.

-Another accessory to watch out for are awnings and canopies.
-These external accessories definitely get exposed to sunlight, rain and other elements.
+Other accessories to watch out for are awnings and canopies.
+These external accessories definitely get exposed to sunlight, rain, and other elements.
 They give additional shade during the hot months, and they keep you cool even without cracking up the AC.
 Plus, awnings with LED lights make your nighttime camp brighter and even safer.

 If you have these accessories for that ideal outdoor patio, you need to be prepared to do some maintenance and repair.
 The best way to prevent any issues from happening is to clean the material regularly.
 Remove dirt and debris before you store the canopy or roll it back up.

 If your RV awning or canopy is beyond repair, it’s easy enough to replace it with the latest and most upgraded model.
 You can go the extra mile and get an automatically-unrolling LED model.
 But you’ll save more if you take proper preventive measures.

 - ALEKO’s easy to use, electricity free RV retractable awning is...

 - Open and close your pop-up camper awning easily in less than one...

 - Protects the side of your RV like a standard canopy awning;...